dedis/d-voting/docs/verifiability_doc.md

     Backend ->>- User: 200 OK text/plain
 ```

-As the picture show, the Frontend will encrypt the ballot using Elgamal encryption which has a nondeterministic result, and then sends it to the Backend to verify and sign.
+As the picture show, the Frontend will encrypt the ballot using Elgamal encryption which has a nondeterministic result and then sends it to the Backend to verify and sign.
 After that, the backend will send the encrypted + signed ballot to the blockchain node to put it on the chain.
 However, since the encryption is nondeterministic thus the user will not able to verify their casted ballot stored in the node.

 In this document, we aim to design an implementation to achieve verifiability of the voters' encrypted vote without leaking ballot information to others.